-The interior of San Nicolò is composed by a single axis with two chapels; Scalza put on the walls an order of pilasters framing arches, surmounted by an attic window.
-The gray basalt stone and the plaster are in Tuscan style, characteristic of Brunelleschi's artworks.
-The windows, internally, have a finishing of external, because of the impossibility of treating the outer walls that are rustic.
-The great arch before the chorus is inspired by Bramante.
+The interior of San Nicolò is composed by a single axis with two chapels; the walls feature an order of pilasters framing arches, surmounted by an attic window.
+The gray basalt stone and the plaster are in Tuscan style, characteristic of Brunelleschi's works.
+The windows have carved framed internally, and the outer walls that are rustic.
+The great arch before the choir is inspired by Bramante.
 In the chapel of SS.
-Sacramento, on the right, a precious triptych by Giovanni di Paolo, Siena (1440), represents the Madonna, St. Nicholas and another saint.
+Sacramento, on the right, is a precious triptych by Giovanni di Paolo, Siena (1440) of the Madonna, St. Nicholas and another saint.

-The body of San Longino, patron of the country, rests under the altar.
-The ceiling, paneled, was restored by Paolo Zampi, engineer of Orvieto, in the early 1900s; it was previously covered with a large cloth on which the Virgin with the angels were painted above a large cloud and St. Nicholas down.
+The body of San Longino, patron saint of the town, rests under the altar.
+The paneled ceiling was restored by Paolo Zampi, engineer of Orvieto, in the early 1900s; it was previously covered with a large canvas painted with the Virgin and Angels above a large cloud and St. Nicholas below it.
 In 1700 a beautiful organ was placed above the central door.

-broken several times at the secondary and upper pediment pilasters.
-So the facade as it marches towards the 'high frays, it's divided, it has variations that contribute to give her momentum.
+The architect Renato Bonelli, Orvieto praised the façade: "... harmony in the lower zone; purity of lines, composition and purity of design: a façade design that slowly fades at the top in a different form.
+Below the entablature runs straight... has only one projection corner, but above the entablature is broken several times at the secondary and upper pediment pilasters.
+So the façade as it marches upwards frays, divides, it has variations that contribute to give her momentum.
 Doors have an air of Florence, they seem drawn from a Tuscan. "